murning/facing-the-music/README.md

 It is evident from the graphs that the peaks occur at the same sample delay for the two different directions of arrival.
-Thus when estimating the direction of arrival from the cross correlation peaks, both result in 45 degrees.
+Thus when estimating the direction of arrival from the cross-correlation peaks, both result in 45 degrees.
 The implementation of this computation can be viewed [here](./src/models/gccphat.py).